Krystal Clear: Krystal Square Off Hamburger Eating Contest

 So when it became apparent that he was not only winning, he was sweeping the floor of the rest of the table, it was the most thrilling, amazing, thrill of my competitive eating fandom career.
 I had to just put my camera down for a second and catch my breath.
 Kobayashi was about to win.

 And when they counted down until the end he was the winner.
 By a mile (or at least enough burgers to put him well on top.)

 I was taking a photo of Pat, I believe, when I all of a sudden was drenched in warm water.
 I turned my head to see Kobayshi pounding his fists on the table in victory.
 That’s what you get when you want to be in the splash zone.
 A wet T-shirt contest, apparently.

-They announced the numbers to the crowd: Pat Bertoletti in third with 76 points (51 Krystals, 5 Big Angus Burgers).
+Pat Bertoletti in third with 76 points (51 Krystals, 5 Big Angus Burgers).

 Joey Chestnut in second with 81 points (56 Krystals, 5 Big Angus Burgers).

 Takeru Kobayashi in first with 93 points (68 Krystals, 5 Big Angus Burgers.)